 This module is 160 hours of unpaid, supervised, practical in-service in a dental office or clinic in which the student practices direct application of all administrative and clinical functions of dental assisting.
-Prerequisite: Completion of Modules A-G. Lecture Hours: o.o Lab Hours: o.o Other Hours: 160.0.
+Prerequisite: Completion of Modules A-G. Lec Hrs: 000, Lab Hrs: 000, Other Hrs: 160.